EtaiWil/HypernymDB/README.md

 ```
 ant run2 -Dargs="<First argument - The directory of the corpus> <Second argument - the lemma to search for>"
 ```
-for example:
+For example:

 ![img.png](img.png)

-that how the file look after run1:
+That how the file look after run1:
 ![image](https://github.com/EtaiWil/HypernymDB/assets/117933094/1bb574f2-6d84-4f89-869d-3036034941a1)
-we can impress from how  big is the txt file almost 64,000 lines of matching!
+We can impress from how  big is the txt file almost 64,000 lines of matching!
 ![image](https://github.com/EtaiWil/HypernymDB/assets/117933094/11a89623-4e9d-4727-ba4c-b12a4fac5423)

-here we can see the result of run2:
+Here we can see the result of run2:
 ![image](https://github.com/EtaiWil/HypernymDB/assets/117933094/6451c6e7-cd31-475a-aece-54c56441a431)
-we can see that the  program used the data and identified that "banana" is some food/crop.
+We can see that the  program used the data and identified that "banana" is some food/crop.
 ## Built With

 - Java